Profit Margin Calculator

 What Is Profit Margin?

 Profit margin tells you what portion of each sale you actually keep as profit.
 It is expressed as a percentage of revenue.
 A 50% gross margin means for every $100 in sales, $50 goes to covering your costs and $50 is left over before other expenses.
+To calculate this quickly for any product, use our gross profit calculator.

 There are three main types: gross margin (revenue minus direct production costs), operating margin (also subtracts operating expenses like rent and salaries), and net margin (what is left after everything — including taxes).
+For a full bottom-line picture, our net profit calculator walks you through every deduction from revenue to final take-home profit.
+For businesses with variable costs, the contribution margin calculator shows how much each unit sold actually contributes toward covering your fixed costs.

 Understanding your margin helps you price products correctly, compare performance across periods, and know if your business model is actually sustainable.
+If you invest on margin through a brokerage, the margin interest calculator helps you see how much borrowing costs are eating into your returns.

 Profit Margin Formulas